edwardtslater/edwardtslater.github.io/README.md

 ### January 2013 - March 2014, Remote
 - Created site-to-site Cisco VPN office connectivity to the corporate network
 - Maintained internal Microsoft OS equipment and peripherals
-- Assisted with the new office provisions dealing with outside vendors to ensure the office opened on time
+- Assisted with the new office provisions, dealing with outside vendors to ensure the office opened on time

 ### Latitude Software / System Administrator (Acquired by Interactive Intelligence)
 ### November 2006 - December 2012, Jacksonville, FL
-- Install, Maintain, and monitor legacy applications within the data center
+- Install, maintain, and monitor legacy applications within the data center
 - Maintained Citrix farm for application publishing
-- Was the point of contact for datacenter relationship
+- Was the point of contact for the datacenter relationship
 - Maintained relationships with third-party vendors
 - Maintained Microsoft OS equipment and office peripherals
 - Administered and maintained an internal phone system